 A soilless setup will help bring them more in line with their natural habitat.
 The perfect mix of air, moisture and nutrients for their unique roots.
 This is the perfect solution for anyone who dislikes fruit flys and is a notorious over-watering plant parent.

 Once the fruit flies have decided to set up shop in the house the first step is sticky traps.
 The goal is to catch all the adult bugs that could potentially lay eggs.
 Regardless of what treatment you choose this is an absolute must.

 Take Out The Fungus Gnat Eggs

 The second and ultimately the only solution you should use after that is something called nematodes.
-It’s less scary then it sounds I promise.
+It’s less scary than it sounds I promise.
 Nematodes are microscopic critters that have been doing the heavy lifting in soils for millions of years.

-Nematodes will simply eat all the fungus gnats eggs while you sleep.
-Within a few days you will have no more fungus gnats and nematodes with a belly full of food.
+Nematodes will simply eat all the fungus gnats’ eggs while you sleep.
+Within a few days, you will have no more fungus gnats and nematodes with a belly full of food.
 This method is considered a biological control method and is going to be the way of the future.

 Homemade pesticides organic or otherwise are unbiased when it comes to taking out the problem.
-Things such as beneficial soil microbes involved in nutrient cycling, mites that keep leaves pest free & even tiny structures on the plants itself such as the stomata can be harmed.
+Things such as beneficial soil microbes involved in nutrient cycling, mites that keep leaves pest free & even tiny structures on the plants themselves such as the stomata can be harmed.